 Build a bank of 5-7 strong stories from your work history.
 Each one should cover:

-• The situation: one or two sentences of context
+- The situation: one or two sentences of context

-• What was at stake: why it mattered, what could go wrong
+- What was at stake: why it mattered, what could go wrong

-• What you specifically did: not your team, not your manager — you
+- What you specifically did: not your team, not your manager — you

-• The outcome: ideally with a number attached
+- The outcome: ideally with a number attached

-The most useful stories tend to involve: delivering something under pressure, navigating conflict or misalignment, making a judgment call with limited information, recovering from a mistake, and influencing someone you had no authority over.
+The most useful stories tend to involve delivering something under pressure, navigating conflict or misalignment, making a call with limited information, recovering from a mistake, or influencing someone you had no authority over.
+If you can cover those, you can handle most behavioral interviews without running out of material.

-The detail that most candidates skip
+The detail most candidates skip

 Here's the thing about specificity: it's not just about having numbers.
 It's about being specific enough that your answer could only have come from you.